Santa María (ship): Palos (1992)

+Madeira (1998)

-A functional replica was built on the island of Madeira, between July 1997 and July 1998, in the fishing village of Câmara de Lobos.
+A functional replica was built on the Portuguese island of Madeira, between July 1997 and July 1998, by craftsmen from the fishing village of Câmara de Lobos.
 The ship is 22 m long and 7 m wide.
 In 1998 Santa María represented the Madeira Wine Expo 98 in Lisbon, where she was visited by over 97,000 people in 25 days.
 Since then thousands more have sailed and continue to sail aboard that Santa María replica which is located in Funchal.

+Puszczykowo (2008)

+A stationary full-size replica can be seen in the Arkady Fiedler Museum in Puszczykowo, Poland (near Poznań).
+The ship was built there in 2004–2008, within the Garden of Cultures and Tolerance, by Fiedler's sons with a ship modeller, Rajmund Korcz, and two assistants.